ManviQ/DeepFake-Bot/README.md

   The bot completes the execution and terminates the script.
 (Currently working on a loop system where Phase 3 redirects to Phase 2, and Phase 4 becomes a Termination phase that is triggered either manually or due to Error-Handling Exceptions)

 # The Deepfake Engine
-The Deepfake Engine has been ported over from [@chinmaynehate](https://github.com/chinmaynehate)'s repo with lots of changes that included OS conversions, upgrading Python and majority of the packages to newer more compatible versions, including the addition of more QoL features.
+The Deepfake Engine has been ported over from [@chinmaynehate](https://github.com/chinmaynehate)'s repo with lots of changes that included OS transition, upgrading Python and majority of the packages to newer more compatible versions, including the addition of more QoL features.
 In summary, it is an ensemble of two models that were trained on [Facebook Deepfake Detection Challenge Dataset](https://ai.meta.com/datasets/dfdc/) from 2019

 # Made with